MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-in-advanced-warehousing.md

 ---
-title: Move Items in Advanced Warehouse Configuration
+title: How to Move Items in advanced warehouse configurations | Microsoft Docs
-description: This topic explains how a senior employee can arrange moving items in advanced warehouse configurations - applicable to locations with directed put-away and pick.
+description: In advanced warehouse configurations, that is, locations with directed put-away and pick, warehouse movements between bins are performed by a senior employee preparing warehouse movements in the movement worksheet and then creating the warehouse movements for warehouse employees to perform.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/24/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: cba0ff7da725d4113ed17f9121caabd2e6b54ce5
+ms.openlocfilehash: 0aab4a7ffd693ca8edaa3765228715b5496f0b2f
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6439301"
+ms.locfileid: "3193075"
 ---
 # <a name="move-items-in-advanced-warehouse-configurations"></a>Move Items in Advanced Warehouse Configurations
 In advanced warehouse configurations, that is, locations with directed put-away and pick, warehouse movements between bins are performed by a senior employee preparing warehouse movements in the movement worksheet and then creating the warehouse movements for warehouse employees to perform.